-Big-Money Investors Gear Up For A Trillion-Dollar Bet On Farm Land
+Big-Money Investors Gear Up For A Trillion-Dollar Bet On Farmland

 This was the first land that Rich bought when he began farming, with his father's help, in 1975.
 Today, at 74, he's still farming with his three sons.

 He's attached to this land.
 "After 50 years, I know this farm pretty good," he says.
-But his sons wanted to sell, because it's inconveniently located twenty miles from his "home place" and the rest of his land.
+But his sons wanted to sell, because it's inconveniently located 20 miles from his "home place" and the rest of his land.
 "They talked me into it, I guess," he says.

 Changes are about to arrive, and in this case, at least, they could be good news for Iowa's water and wildlife.
-Peoples Company promotes itself as an environmentally conscious farm manager, and when it advised Ray Williams on his land purchases, it carried out a "profitability analysis" of the land, adding up the cost and the revenue from each acre.
+Peoples Co. promotes itself as an environmentally conscious farm manager, and when it advised Ray Williams on his land purchases, it carried out a "profitability analysis" of the land, adding up the cost and the revenue from each acre.
 The company told Williams that it probably isn't worth trying to grow crops on a low-lying part of the farm close to the river.
 The soil there is too often wet, despite underground drainage pipes.

 Williams says he's willing to stop farming that land.
 "Maybe you put pollinators [habitat] there," he says.
 "I think we have an obligation to do what we can for the environment."

-The farm's new managers, who work closely with Peoples Company, may also stop tilling these fields, planting crops instead by drilling seeds into undisturbed ground.
-Environmental advocates say both steps can protect water, soil, and capture carbon from the air.
+The farm's new managers, who work closely with Peoples Co., may also stop tilling these fields, planting crops instead by drilling seeds into undisturbed ground.
+Environmental advocates say both steps can protect water and soil and capture carbon from the air.

-Bruere argues that this is logical; that investors understand that it makes long-term financial sense to protect the environment.
-"I think the institutional capital - the 'smart money,' if you will - is ahead of a lot of people in agriculture in understanding that these farms need to be managed in a sustainable manner," he says.
-"A well cared-for house is going to appreciate at a much higher rate than the house that wasn't cared for.
+Bruere argues that this is logical and that investors understand that it makes long-term financial sense to protect the environment.
+"I think the institutional capital — the "smart money," if you will — is ahead of a lot of people in agriculture in understanding that these farms need to be managed in a sustainable manner," he says.
+"A well-cared-for house is going to appreciate at a much higher rate than the house that wasn't cared for.
 And farming's the same way."

 The more obvious change, though, is the soaring ambition that big-time investors sometimes bring.
 Among the most dramatic recent examples is a 25,000-acre farm — if one can call it that — in the southwest corner of Arkansas, near the Texas border.
 Goldcrest Farm Trust, a real estate investment fund, acquired the land in 2018.
 Edward Hargroves, co-founder of Goldcrest, says that "we've been cleaning ditches, leveling land, ripping out weeds and trees and putting in massive pumping stations on the river so that we can re-irrigate it, putting in 70 miles of pipeline across the property."